emboldagency/laraish/README.md

 ## Setting up the theme

 Make sure there is a wp-config.php already set up in the site root or the following commands will fail.
+If you do not have a wp-config.php yet, you can rename the sample one, then set its values.

+`mv wp-config-sample.php wp-config.php`

-If there is not one, you can generate one with `wp config create`.
+If there is no WP database yet, run `wp core install`.

 You can run the following commands in the root of the theme directory: